-But because the internet has killed all our attention spans, interest is already turning to what’s next from Marvel, be that spin-off films like Ant-Man and the Wasp and Captain Marvel (out this summer and next February respectively) or, more pertinently, Infinity War’s direct follow-up Avengers 4, which will be released next May and is sure to resolve Infinity War’s shocking final moments.
+But because the internet has killed all our attention spans, interest is already turning to what’s next from Marvel, be that spin-off films like Ant-Man and the Wasp and Captain Marvel (out in summer 2018 and February 2019, respectively) or, more pertinently, Infinity War’s direct follow-up Avengers: Endgame, which will be released next May and is sure to resolve Infinity War’s shocking final moments.

 Obviously, spoilers are to follow so back out if you’ve not seen the film – though to be honest, if you read this article’s title and thought “well, this seems like a safe, plot detail-free space for me to enjoy” then you need to take a good, long look at your ability to glean meaning from collections of words on a page.

 First up, let’s talk about those final scenes.
 Avengers: Infinity War concludes with Thanos (Josh Brolin) collecting all six Infinity stones, defeating the combined teams of Avengers and finally carrying out his grand plan – erasing half of the universe’s population with the snap of his fingers, and thus “solving” the issue of overpopulation